hammerheim-game/hammerheim-rules/3-warbands/witch-hunters.md

 of fallen comrades and old rivalries and also, so it is said, so that the iron might serve as protection against witchcraft.
-The followers of the Witch Hunters, the rabble that accompany them to Hammerheim, are a far more dire sight indeed – crazed and self-mutilated men who have lost or surrendered all their worldly goods and, most likely, their reason as well.
+The followers of the Witch Hunters, the rabble that accompany them to Mordheim, are a far more dire sight indeed – crazed and self-mutilated men who have lost or surrendered all their worldly goods and, most likely, their reason as well.